Gauge theory on projective surfaces and anti-self-dual Einstein metrics in dimension four: Gauge theory of Tractor Connection

 The resulting metric (\ref{walker}) on $M=T\mf$ is then uniquely determined by the condition that the integral two--surfaces of ${\mathcal D}$ in $T\mf\times\RP^1$ project down to self-dual totally null surfaces on $T\mf$.
 The generators of the gauge group satisfy $ [{\bf v}, K]={\bf v}, $ where $K=\xi_1\partial/\partial \xi_1+\xi_2\partial/\partial \xi_2$ is a conformal null Killing vector of (\ref{walker}).

-We shall end this subsection by clarifying the connection between changing the projective class of $(\mf, [\nabla]$), and conformal rescalings of the metric $g$ on $T^*\mf$.
+We shall end this subsection by clarifying the connection between projective changes of $\nabla\subset[\nabla]$, and conformal rescalings of the metric $g$ on $T^*\mf$.
 We shall restrict our discussion to {\em special connections} in $[\nabla]$ which preserve some volume.
 Consider the effect of transformation (\ref{connection_change}) with $\Upsilon_i=\nabla_i f$, together with rescaling the fibers of $T\mf\rightarrow \mf$